haveno-dex/haveno/docs/deployment-guide.md

 ## Start a Monero node

-Seed nodes and arbitrators should use a local, trusted Monero node.
+Seed nodes and arbitrators should use a local, trusted Monero node for performance and function.

 Arbitrators require a trusted node in order to submit and flush transactions from the pool.

+Customize and deploy private-stagenet.service and private-stagenet.conf to run a private Monero node as a system service for the seed node and arbitrator to use locally.

+Optionally customize and deploy monero-stagenet.service and monero-stagenet.conf to run a public Monero node as a system service for Haveno clients to use.

-Start a Monero node by running `make monerod` for mainnet or `make monerod-stagenet` for stagenet.
+You can also start the Monero node in your current terminal session by running `make monerod` for mainnet or `make monerod-stagenet` for stagenet.

 ## Build and start price nodes

 The price node is separated from Haveno and is to be run as a standalone service.
-To deploy a pricenode on both Tor and clearnet, see the instructions on the repository: https://github.com/haveno-dex/haveno-pricenode
+To deploy a pricenode on both TOR and clearnet, see the instructions on the repository: https://github.com/haveno-dex/haveno-pricenode

-After a price node is deployed, add the price node to `DEFAULT_NODES` in ProvidersRepository.java.
+After the price node is built and deployed, add the price node to `DEFAULT_NODES` in ProvidersRepository.java.

+Customize and deploy haveno-pricenode.env and haveno-pricenode.service to run as a system service.

 ## Create and register seed nodes

 From the root of the repository, run `make seednode` to run a seednode on Monero's mainnet or `make seednode-stagenet` to run a seednode on Monero's stagenet.

 The node will print its onion address to the console.

-If you are building a network from scratch: for each seednode, record the onion address in `core/src/main/resources/xmr_<network>.seednodes` and remove unused seed nodes from `xmr_<network>.seednodes`.
+Record the onion address in `core/src/main/resources/xmr_<network>.seednodes` and remove unused seed nodes from `xmr_<network>.seednodes`.
 Be careful to record full addresses correctly.

-Rebuild the seed nodes any time the list of registered seed nodes changes.
+Customize and deploy haveno-seednode.service to run a seed node as a system service.

 Each seed node requires a locally running Monero node.
 You can use the default port or configure it manually with `--xmrNode`, `--xmrNodeUsername`, and `--xmrNodePassword`.

+Rebuild all seed nodes any time the list of registered seed nodes changes.

 ## Register keypairs with arbitrator privileges